Timor-Leste Company Registration Made Easy by Venture Overseas

 A Timor-Leste company and its employees are legally need to register in Social Security through the Ministry of Social Solidarity.
 Further, the company as an employer entity will undertake registration of itself and all employees by submitting the registration form along with registration documents, employment contracts and respective identification documents.

 Although a company seal is not required by law, in practice companies will need one in order to interact with government agencies (eg. Ministry of Commerce and Industry).
 Applicant companies can then procure one from a private seal maker.

 Interested in company registration in Timor-Leste?

-You’ve come to the right place.
+Therefore, you’ve come to the right place.
 Our expertise can guide your business to venture overseas.
-You can contact us today and allow us to provide you then an easier process.
+Then, you can contact us today and allow us to provide you then an easier process.